There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 This is the area of the conversion funnel you need to focus on the most when it comes to creating highly relevant content.

-The bottom of the funnel is your chance to explain to your customers why your product and service is the best for them.
+The bottom of the funnel is your chance to explain to your customers why your product and service are the best for them.
 Show them how you differ from the competition.

 Educate the consumer.
 Explain what it will be like for them if they become a customer.